Audio Version Available

 I was wrong.

 Some of my followers were kind enough to take the time to share with me their kindness stories, be it as a giver or receiver.
-I was shocked, then impressed when I read about their experiences: These unseen acts of kindness would never have been known had they not shared it.
+I was shocked, then impressed when I read about their experiences: These unseen acts of kindness in Singapore would never have been known had they not shared it.

 Here are some of their responses and stories: